My mental health credentials

 The answer that I came up with is that for the unqualified in society to give and get support for mental health we actually don't need to talk about complex conditions, symptoms and so on to friends, colleagues, our boss and loved ones.
 I agree that we should leave discussions about complex conditions, the signs, symptoms, treatments and medications to the highly trained professionals.

 These are things you CAN help me with.
 As my boss, colleague, family member or friend you ARE able to help me have the things that mean I feel comfortable at work or at home.
 So that I can be myself and feel valued for who I am.
 So that I don't have to push myself to pretend to be something that I am not.
+So that I can perform and be effective.
 The only thing now stopping you from giving me the things I need, to be comfortable at work, is just whether you want to or not.

 So, I now go around workplaces, universities and schools passing on this simple message.
 That mentally healthy conversations can be wonderfully easy.
 We should, of course, continue to talk about complex conditions with those are qualified to deal with them therapeutically.
 But that doesn't mean we can't talk about our wellbeing with everyone else.